 Helena Franzén is a choreographer with over 35 years of activity as a dancer and choreographic work.
-She has created close to 100 scenic works that have toured nationally and internationally.
-Helena Franzén physical practise covers stage performances, workshops, mentoring, exhibitions, and dance films, primarily in Sweden but also internationally.
+She has created nearly 100 scenic works that have toured nationally and internationally.
+Helena Franzén physical practice covers stage performances, workshops, mentoring, exhibitions, and dance films, primarily in Sweden but also internationally.
 In her work, the keywords are empathy, tolerance, courage, and personal appeal.

 Helena Franzén strives to work and be presented through touring, residencies, and workshops.
-In recent years, she has sought out new venues through collaborations with art museums, county museums, libraries, and in public spaces, which has allowed her to also reach a new audience in new places.
+In recent years, she has sought out new venues through collaborations with art museums, county museums, libraries, and in public spaces.

-Helena Franzén has made commissioned works Skånes Dansteater, Göteborgsoperans danskompani, Norrdans, The Edge, Nytt Dansk Dansteater., 59 Nort/ The Royal Ballet in Stockholm Helena Franzén is a mentor and a teacher at various dance educations mainly in the Nordic countries.
+Helena Franzén has made commissioned works for Skånes Dansteater, GöteborgsOperans danskompani, Norrdans, The Edge, Nytt Dansk Dansteater, Stockholm 59 North/ The Royal Ballet in Stockholm.
+Helena is a mentor and a teacher at various dance educations mainly in the Nordic countries.

 Helena Franzén is a choreographer whose work is characterized by her precision of movement quality and expression.
 She has developed a personal movement vocabulary, charged with intricate, physical challenges and explosiveness.
 Her work is often described as physically intelligent, movement poetry with nerve and presence.
 Recurring themes are about memory, how they take up the space and what they do to us, about the influence the environment has on human kind, and about the phenomena of finite time.

 In recent years, Helena Franzén has created works that have been performed in alternative spaces such as museums, art galleries, and libraries.
-In spring 2024 her new creation Brytpunkt/Breking Point, will be presented at the Uppsala art gallery- an exhibition with projections and art objects together with a solo she is dancing herself
+In spring 2024 her new creation Brytpunkt/Breaking Point, was presented at the Uppsala art gallery – an exhibition with projections and art objects together with a solo she is dancing herself.

 MIRAGE (2023)